 So, let’s imagine a career service center encourages its upperclassman to record video resumes and video cover letters.
 You may ask yourself the following questions: where will you store these videos, and how will they email them to potential employers?

 Students can upload or record an unlimited amount of videos with a video emailing platform, share videos without roadblocks, and track their video’s engagement.
 Intrigued?
 We don’t blame you!

 Covideo is a video messaging software that provides a space for users to store their videos outside of a website or video hosting site.
 Once videos are recorded or uploaded to their Covideo account, a user can share trackable videos on Gmail, Outlook, text messages, and social media platforms.

 Benefits of video cover letters in your career center

 1. Showcasing your personality

 Showcasing a student’s personality to employers doesn’t require a video production.
 Resumes videos and video cvs are personalized messages that are recorded from a smartphone or desktop computer.

-We recommend finding a spot in front of a window for natural lighting and removing distractions like noise or moving objects.
+When creating this video, we recommend finding a spot in front of a window for natural lighting and removing distractions like noise or moving objects.

 2. Stand out in the application pool

 Your students are unique.
 Each one of them offers something special, so replace a plain-text email with an eye-catching video message.
 Adding video to a students’ outreach will help them stand out from other applicants and potentially land their dream job.